cyxx/rawgl/docs/3DO.md

 02FF: updateResources(res=16002)
 ```

-## Game protection
+## Game Copy Protection

-With the original Amiga/PC version, the player has to lookup the associated symbols in the manual based on a random code.
+With the original Amiga/DOS version, the player has to lookup the associated symbols in the manual based on a random code.

 ![Screenshot Code](screenshot-protection.png)